chipperdrew/talkEdu/README.rst

 #) DONE - Change database?
 #) DONE - Create main template from which other templates inherit
 #) DONE - Use django-registration to create new users and verify login
+#) DONE - Establish and display 'Post' to 'User' relationship (Many to one)

 Basic Information